zrthstr/tarball_httpd/README.md

 * as much code as possible has been borrowed from python3's http.server

 ## Todo
-* doublecheck XSS, lfi and so on are not possible
+* doublecheck XSS, LFI, directory traversal and so on are not possible
 * add more supported archive files: zip, non compressed zip, gz/gz2, .. ?
 * test on bsd, mac and windows